Gastric Sleeve Surgery in Tijuana - Mexico

 Medical Tourism Corporation hopes this video will help you select the right

-medical hospital, clinic or surgery center for gastric sleeve weight loss
+medical hospital for gastric sleeve weight loss

 Let's assume you've made up your mind to travel to Tijuana for vertical sleeve gastrectomy; here are few things that you should do before you hit the road:

 1. Never travel alone.
 Bring your spouse, sibling, cousin or a friend along.
 You'd be needing some reassurance in a foreign land no matter how cosmopolitan the country may be.
 Sometimes, if you're on a tight schedule and recovery under the watchful eye of the experts is not possible on account of your early departure from the country, two ears are better than one to ensure that you don't forget post-operative diet plans and other instructions.

 2. Prepare a checklist.
 Packed your medical reports?
 Is documentation in place?
 Are you carrying proper clothes as per the border town’s weather (this is important because you'd be needing different fit clothes post-surgery.)?
 There are hundreds of things that you need to consider before you travel.

 3. Check new updates from State Department.
 The conditions on the ground keep on changing.
 Check the State Department website for any new updates on crime and violence in Mexico.